Could Agri-PV Be Africa’s Next Big Solar Market Trend?

 In both situations, PV can be more reliable than grid supplies and cheaper than diesel generation, said Edwin Masimba Moyo, executive chairman at Nhimbe Fresh Exports of Zimbabwe, in an interview.

-One of Africa’s top exporters of blueberries, strawberries, raspberries and peas, Nhimbe Fresh has been blighted by grid outages that can take up to weeks to sort out, leading to loss of irrigation or spoilage of goods that have to be refrigerated after picking.
+One of Africa’s top exporters of blueberries, strawberries, raspberries and peas, Nhimbe Fresh has been blighted by grid outages that can take as long as several weeks to be resolved, leading to loss of irrigation or spoilage of goods that have to be refrigerated after picking.

 Until now, Nhimbe has relied on diesel gensets to ride through grid outages.
-But the cost of diesel can be significant—up to $800,000 a year.
+But the cost of diesel can be significant — up to $800,000 a year.
 “It’s a big number,” Moyo said.

-To overcome this problem, Nhimbe is procuring around 1.9 megawatts of solar plus a 3.9 megawatt-hour battery system for its farm, pump sites, pack house and cold store.
+To overcome this problem, Nhimbe is procuring around 1.9 megawatts of solar plus a 3.9-megawatt-hour battery system for its farm, pump sites, pack house and cold storage.

-The system is being procured via Sun Exchange, a peer-to-peer solar leasing platform that allows foreign investors to crowdfund PV projects for commercial and industrial-scale customers in Africa.
+The system is being procured via Sun Exchange, a peer-to-peer solar leasing platform that allows international investors to buy into PV projects for commercial and industrial-scale customers in Africa.

 Nhimbe is Sun Exchange’s second foray into agri-PV, following a project to install a 473-kilowatt system at Boland Cellar, one of South Africa’s largest wine companies.
 The PV system delivers a quarter of Boland’s energy requirements, cutting its electricity bill by 34 percent.